 Author Hewitt Tomlin is the CEO and co-founder of TeamBuildr

 Few training businesses have experienced the success that D1 Training has.
-Founded in 2001 by a 22-yr. old Will Bartholomew, what started as a single facility in Brentwood, TN now boasts over 140 locations with 100+ coming online in the next 12 months.
+Founded in 2001 by a 22-yr. old Will Bartholomew, what started as a single facility in Nashville now boasts over 140 locations with 100+ coming online in the next 12 months.

 D1 Training does not try to be everything for everyone - but it does believe that strength training is for everyone.
 Youth athletes, to pro athletes, to working parents attend D1 facilities for training that includes squatting, sprinting, and jumping.
 In other words, everyone comes for athletic performance training regardless of their fitness goal.

-As D1’s official software for workout delivery and tracking, TeamBuildr (parent company of GymStudio) recently attended its first D1 Franchisee Summit where franchisees gathered for 3 days to learn, discuss, listen, and inspire one another as the INC5000 business works towards its goal of opening 150 more locations and training 300k+ athletes by the end of next year.
+As D1’s official software for workout delivery and tracking, TeamBuildr (parent company of GymStudio) recently attended its first D1 Franchisee Summit where franchisees gathered for 3 days to learn, discuss, listen, and inspire one another as the INC5000 business works towards its goal of opening 150 more locations by the end of next year.

-While D1 discussed some super-effective (but proprietary) principles for their success that we cannot share publicly, here are 7 big takeaways that we can share:
+While D1 discussed effective (but proprietary) principles for their success that we cannot share publicly, here are 7 big takeaways that we can share:

 I loved this.
-One thing I believe we do well at TeamBuildr is staying sharp on new tools, companies, and resources available to us.
+One thing I believe we do well at TeamBuildr is staying current on new tools and companies available to us.
 Sitting through countless product demos is not the most exciting work - but finding a new tool that marginally improves a process, saves a few dollars, or delivers a slightly better customer experience is something that has added up over the years.

 A great example right now is the AI craze.
 While I don’t have any opinions on it yet, the current plan of action is to stay curious and open-minded about the AI tools that will inevitably come and go.
 I plan to make a smart play when I see the opportunity.